-Ireland’s Feminist Film Festival is running for the third time this autumn in Dublin.
+Ireland’s Feminist Film Festival is running for the fourth time this autumn in Dublin.
 All profits are, once again, going to a fantastic charity called Sasane so we really appreciate your support.
 We are not taking admin/handling fees, the event is run entirely by a small team of volunteers and we are totally independent.
 And, in fact, non-profit Planeterra have promised to match our fund-raising euro-for-euro, yay!
 What great news, double the bang for your donation buck and all you need to do is come to a film.

 We’d love to hear from you if you have any ideas or would like to get involved.

 For an idea of what we are trying to do with the Feminist Film Festival, please see our mission below.
 For some facts and figures about why it’s important to support and celebrate women in film, click back to our homepage.